GWDZ-true/georgewangdz/research.md

 ### Epistemic Scapegoating

-_In Preparation._ A paper identifying the wrong of prejudicial credibility excess as _epistemic scapegoating_: a phenomenon in which structural prejudices allow privileged epistemic agents to pre-emptively exculpate themselves of epistemic blame, at the cost of rendering the victims of prejudicial credibility excess vulnerable to wrongful epistemic blame.
+_In Preparation._ How does prejudicial credibility excess (PCE) wrong its victims in their capacity as knowers?
+I argue that PCE gives rise to _epistemic scapegoating_.
+Credibility excesses lead hearers to form epistemically blameworthy beliefs.
+But through structural prejudices, these hearers can exculpate themselves of epistemic blame, instead directing wrongful epistemic blame onto the victims of PCE.

 <br>
 {% include figure.html image="/assets/photos/georgewangphoto2.jpg" caption="A less official photo" width="400" height="150" %}